SagarikaPatel6/Airbnb-Boston-listing-optimizer/README.md

 # 🏡 Airbnb Listing Strategy Optimizer (Boston)

-A prescriptive analytics application that applies portfolio optimization techniques to help Airbnb hosts and property managers in **Boston** decide which listings to prioritize in order to maximize expected revenue while managing demand risk under operational constraints.
+A **prescriptive analytics application** that applies portfolio optimization techniques to help Airbnb hosts in Boston prioritize listings that **maximize expected revenue** while managing **demand risk and operational capacity constraints**.

 ---

 ## 🎯 The Problem

 Airbnb hosts and small property managers operate under **limited capacity** — constrained by time, cleaning logistics, and management bandwidth.
-In competitive cities like Boston, not all listings perform equally, and demand varies significantly across neighborhoods, room types, and pricing levels.
+In competitive urban markets like Boston, listings vary widely in demand patterns, revenue potential, and uncertainty across neighborhoods, room types, and pricing levels.

-Most hosts rely on intuition when deciding:
+In practice, hosts rely heavily on intuition when deciding:
 - which listings to actively prioritize,
 - how many listings to manage at once,
 - and where to focus pricing and operational effort.